 This course is normally taken during the first or second year at Kenyon.

-See the list of courses below.
-One unit must be from A. History, and one unit from B. Politics, Culture, and Society.
-The American Studies program recommends .50 units from a group of courses listed in the Latino/a Studies Concentration.
+One unit must be from A. History, and one unit from B. Politics, Culture and Society.
+The American Studies program recommends .5 units from a group of courses listed in the Latino/a Studies concentration.
 See Latino/a Studies.
 Some courses may have prerequisites in the home department; others may have limited enrollment.
 Students majoring in American studies should work closely with their advisors to ensure their acceptance.

 A. History.
 Two courses (1 unit):